-The Solvency II capital adequacy assessment involves a valuation in line with Solvency II principles of PGH's Own Funds and a risk-based assessment using an internal model of PGH's SCR.
+The Solvency II capital adequacy assessment involves a valuation in line with Solvency II principles of the Issuer's Own Funds and a risk-based assessment using an internal model of the Issuer's SCR.

-The Group Solvency II Surplus position for PGH as at 31 December 2017 (estimated) and as at 31 December 2016 (pro forma), is set out below:
+The Group Solvency II Surplus position for the Issuer as at 31 December 2017 (estimated) and as at 31 December 2016 (pro forma), is set out below:

-31 December 2017 (4) 31 December 2016 (4) (5)
+31 December 2017 (4) 31 December 2016 ^{(4) (5)}

-(f billion)
+(£bil lion)

-Own Funds ^{(1) (3)} 6.6 6.0
+Own Funds (1)(3) 6.6 6.0

 Solvency Capital Requirement (2) 4.8 4.9

 Solvency II Surplus (estimated) (3) 1.8 1.1

-- Own Funds includes the net assets of the life and holding companies calculated under Solvency II rules, pension scheme surpluses calculated on an IAS19 basis not exceeding the holding companies' contribution to the Group SCR and qualifying subordinated liabilities.
-It is stated net of restrictions for assets which are non-transferrable and fungible between Group companies within a period of nine months. - (2) Solvency regulatory capital requirements relate to the risks and obligations to which the Group is exposed. - Equates to a regulatory coverage ratio of 139 per cent. as at 31 December 2017 (2016: 122 per cent. pro forma). - (4) The estimated Solvency II positions at 31 December 2016 included the adverse impact of an assumed recalculation of transitional measures on technical provisions.
-A mandatory recalculation of transitional measures on technical provisions was required as at 31 December 2017 and is reflected in the Group Solvency II Surplus position as at that date. - The position as at 31 December 2016 included pro forma adjustments to illustrate the impacts of the issuance in January 2017 of the 2022 Notes and the receipt of the PRA's approval in March 2017 to include the acquired AXA business within the Group's Solvency II Internal Model.
+- (2) Solvency regulatory capital requirements relate to the risks and obligations to which the Group is exposed. - (3) Equates to a regulatory coverage ratio of 139 per cent. as at 31 December 2017 (2016: 122 per cent. pro forma). - (4) The estimated Solvency II positions as at 31 December 2016 included the adverse impact of an assumed recalculation of transitional measures on technical provisions.
+A mandatory recalculation of transitional measures on technical provisions was required as at 31 December 2017 and is reflected in the Group Solvency II Surplus position as at that date. - (5) The position as at 31 December 2016 included pro forma adjustments to illustrate the impacts of the issuance in January 2017 of the £300 million Solvency II qualifying Tier 3 bond and the receipt of the PRA's approval in March 2017 to include the acquired AXA business within the Group's Solvency II Internal Model.
 Had these adjustments not been made, the estimated surplus as at 31 December 2016 would be £0.4 billion lower.

-These figures exclude surpluses arising in the Group's with-profit funds and Group pension schemes of £0.6 billion and £0.4 billion as at 31 December 2017 and 31 December 2016, respectively.
-In the calculation of the Group Solvency II Surplus, the SCR of the with profit funds and Group pension schemes is included, but the related Own Funds are recognised only to a maximum of the SCR amount.
-Surpluses that arise in with profit funds and Group pension schemes, whilst not included in the Group Solvency II Surplus, are available to absorb economic shocks.
+These figures exclude surpluses arising in the Group's with profit funds and Group pension schemes of £0.6 billion and £0.4 billion as at 31 December 2017 and 31 December 2016, respectively.
+In the calculation of the Group Solvency II Surplus, the SCR of the with-profit funds and Group pension schemes is included, but the related Own Funds are recognised only to a maximum of the SCR amount.
+Surpluses that arise in with-profit funds and Group pension schemes, whilst not included in the Group Solvency II Surplus, are available to absorb economic shocks.
 This means that the headline surplus is highly resilient to economic stresses.